trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/getting-started/Create-a-workspace-for-yourself.md

 # 5. Connect your expense accounts

-You can connect your bank account(s) and personal credit card(s) to import and track your transactions in Ieatta.
+You can connect your bank account(s) and personal credit card(s) to import and track your transactions in Expensify.
 This will:
-- Automatically sync your bank/card transactions with your Ieatta account
+- Automatically sync your bank/card transactions with your Expensify account
 - Merge any expenses added with SmartScan with the tracked bank expense
 - Generate IRS-compliant eReceipts (if enabled for the workspace)